rgb-archive/spec/01-OpenSeals.md

 Token owners have the ability to provably and deterministically destroy parts of the state.
-To do this, proof owner having control on some parts of the state has to create a special form of the proof (**proof of state destruction**), which is a normal proof with zero seals, and commit it with either P2C or ORB commitment.
+To do this, proof owner having control on some parts of the state has to create a special form of the proof (**proof of state destruction**), which is an ordinary proof with zero seals and empty state data, and commit it with either P2C or ORB commitment.
 The proof MAY then be published in order to prove that the part of the state was really destroyed.

+### Schemata

+The schema in OpenSeals defines the exact structure of a seal-bound state, including:
+* relation between seals pointing to transaction outputs and parts of the state;
+* structure for state data and metadata fields;
+* serialization and deserialization rules for state data and metadata (see [Proof data structure](#proof) section)
+* rules to validate the state and state changes, which are additional to the validation rules used by OpenSeals framework

+The schema can be defined in formal or an informal way.
+One of OpenSeals schema samples is an [RGB protocol](04-RGB.md), defining RGB schema for digital assets (digitalized securities, collectibles etc) issuing and transfer.

+Schemata are identified by a cryptographic SHA256-hash of the schema name (for informally-defined schemas) or double SHA256-hash of serialized formal schema definition data (see [Schemata definition](#schema) section).
+OpenSeals-enabled user agents MAY use the hash to locate and download schema formal definition file (QSD) and use it in order to parse the sealed state and validate parts of it in relation to schema-defined state validation rules.

 ### Versioning

-OpenSeals framework, in order to allow future enhancements to the used commitment protocols and proof validation mechanics supports **versioning**.
+Iin order to allow future enhancements to the used commitment protocols and proof validation OpenSeals framework supports **versioning**.

 Versioning defines:
 * which cryptographic commitments are allowed and how the proofs have to be validated regarding the commitment rules;
-* which format is defined for parsing serialized proofs and schema files;
+* proof and schema binary serialization format (called **consensus serialization**) for network transfer and on-disk storage;
 * which schema version is used by the proofs.

-#### Commitment and serialization versioning with `ver` field
+#### Commitment and serialization versioning

 The first two parts are defined using generic versioning field, present in *root* and *version upgrade proofs*.
-This

 The version used by other proofs is defined by the [root proof](#proof-serialization-formats), and *state DAG* MUST by default follow the version provided by the *root proof*.
 However, it is possible to update the version using special